cvanaret/Uno/joss/paper.md

 Precompiled artifacts are downloaded automatically, making the package plug-and-play without requiring user compilation.

-The Python interface is available on PyPI as `unopy`, providing Uno bindings via precompiled wheels on most platforms.
+The Python interface is registered on PyPI as `unopy`, providing Uno bindings via precompiled wheels on most platforms.

 A MATLAB interface is also under development, further expanding Uno's accessibility.